Urk: Local

 Gemeentebelangen, Hart voor Urk and Krachtig Urk are local parties.
 Hart voor Urk was founded by former SGP councillor Jan Koffeman with largely identical party policies to SGP's.

 A majority coalition of ChristenUnie, SGP and Hart voor Urk are currently in power.
 The town council is led by (non-elected) mayor Cees van den Bos.

 None of these parties can be described as either left-wing (socialist) or liberal.
-National parties such as the VVD (conservative/liberal), D66 (liberal), GroenLinks (green party) and PvdA (labour) are not represented in Urk's town council and support for these parties in national and regional elections remains minimal.
+National parties, such as the VVD (conservative/liberal), D66 (liberal), GroenLinks (green party) and PvdA (labour), are not represented in Urk's town council and support for these parties in national and regional elections remains minimal.
 However, due to slowly growing support for the VVD, an Urk affiliate of the conservative/liberal party was founded in early 2011 and entered the 2014 local elections.
 However, the VVD only drew 2.7% of the vote, insufficient for a seat.

 National

 Urk is one of the most politically conservative areas in the Netherlands.
 As part of the so-called Dutch "Bible belt", a vast majority of election votes go to the three Christian parties in the Netherlands, SGP, ChristenUnie and CDA.
 Urk is also known for its high turnout at each election, which is usually considerably higher than the national average (although general turnout percentages have dropped approx. 10% since 2002).

 Voting patterns used to be relatively stable, with approximately 85-90% of the votes spread out evenly over SGP, ChristenUnie and CDA (each between 25-35%).
 CDA in Urk usually got more votes in national elections than in local elections, while ChristenUnie's support is sometimes twice locally compared to what it receives from Urk voters in national elections (this is sometimes attributed to the apparent left-wing leanings of the ChristenUnie nationally, while ChristenUnie in Urk tends to be more conservative).
 SGP's support locally is not much different from its support in national elections.
+In the last elections, the support for CDA and CU dwindled.
+The short-lived christian democratic party New Social Contract won 6% in 2023.

 However, in recent years a few changes in voting patterns occurred, such as a growing support for national protest parties such as the LPF or Geert Wilders' PVV Freedom Party.
 Also, voting patterns these days tend to show bigger swings, as shown in 2010's and 2012's national elections in which CDA lost 11% and 13% respectively, and in 2011's regional elections, in which ChristenUnie lost 18%.
 In 2012, orthodox-Christian SGP even registered an absolute majority with 51.2% of the vote.
 (In the European Elections of 2014, the combined ChristenUnie/SGP list even registered 78% of the vote).

 Support for established left wing parties, such as the Labour Party or the Socialist Party, remains minimal.